MiChaelinzo/Advanced-Penetration-Testing-Script/README.md

 - Added Test for cross-origin resource sharing (CORS) vulnerabilities
 - 2/20/2023:
-- Added Test broken access control vulnerabilities
+- Added Test broken access control vulnerabilities **Contributing**

+We welcome contributions to improve and expand this project.
+Please feel free to open issues or submit pull requests.

+**Disclaimer**

+This project is for demonstration purposes only and should not be used in a clinical setting without proper validation and regulatory approvals.

+**License**

+This project is licensed under the MIT License.

 Here some Cyberpunk Image generated from Midjourney!